cyrusneary/multiscaleLockdownCovid19/README.md

 #### /src/optimization
 The optimization problem is implemented in /src/optimization/heterogeneous_optimization.py.
 The pickled output dictionaries containing the results of the experiments are stored in /src/optimization/save.

+#### /src/plotting
+This folder contains all of the code used to generate the plots in the project manuscript.